dhrubajyoti98/HPPWB/README.md

 In specific simulations and workloads which are characterisitic to physics research, not only we need to solve linear equations systems (which can be parallelized easily), but other not-so-parallelizable things like solving ODEs, PDEs and so on.
 We aim to tackle that problem with this suite - not only we use solving linear equations as a tool but also things like performing integrals, doing Monte-Carlo integrals and solving ODEs.
 We aim to add more features and tests in the future along with distributed-memory and GPU support.

 ## Compiling and Running
-- Make sure you have OpenMP and GNU Scientific Library installed.
+- Make sure you have OpenMP and GNU Scientific Library installed -- Use the commands "sudo apt install libomp-dev" and "sudo apt install libgsl-dev" for Debain based distributions.
 - Clone the repository into a folder.
 - In the folder HPPWB, run "make" which should generate an executable "main_driver.run"
 - Run the benchmark using "./main_driver.run N" where N is an integer denoting the number of run-passes.